Non-Truthful Position Auctions Are More Robust to Misspecification: Preliminaries

-A mechanism that obtains an efficient allocation in both Nash and Bayes-Nash equilibrium is the so-called Vickrey-Clarke-Groves (VCG) mechanism.
-It uses the efficient allocation rule~$g$ and a payment rule~$p^\beta$ that charges each agent its externality on the other agents, which is equal to the additional utility agents assigned lower slots would obtain by moving up one slot, \ie

-It is well known that the VCG mechanism makes it optimal for each agent to bid its true valuation, and we refer to the resulting allocation and payments for a given valuation profile as the truthful VCG outcome for that profile.
+A mechanism that achieves efficiency in both Nash and Bayes-Nash equilibrium is the Vickrey-Clarke-Groves (VCG) mechanism.
+It uses allocation rule~$g$ and a payment rule~$p^\beta$ that charges each bidder its externality on the other bidders, which is equal to the additional utility bidders assigned lower positions would obtain by moving up one position.
+Denoting by $b_{(i)}$ the $(n-i+1)$st order statistic of $b$, such that $b_{(1)}\geq\dots\geq b_{(n)}$, and using the convention that $b_{(i)}=0$ when $i>n$, It is well known and not difficult to see that the VCG mechanism makes it optimal for each bidder to bid its true valuation irrespective of the bids of others, which is a stronger property than those required of a Nash or Bayes-Nash equilibrium.
+The resulting assignment is efficient.
+The resulting outcome of assignment and payments is in fact the bidder-optimal core outcome, and we will refer to it by that name.

-While computation of payments in the VCG mechanism requires knowledge of~$\beta$, we will be interested instead in the ability of mechanisms to support the truthful VCG outcome in equilibrium when only an inaccurate estimate $\alpha$ of the vector $\beta$ of relative values is available to the designer.
-To this end we consider parameterized variants of three mechanisms that have been used in practice and therefore studied quite extensively: the \aVCG mechanism, the \aGFP mechanism, and the \aGSP mechanism.
-The three mechanisms all use allocation rule~$g$, and their payment rules $p^V\!\!$, $p^F\!\!$, and $p^S$ respectively charge an agent its externality, its bid on the position it is assigned, and the next-lower bid on that position, \ie

-We will sometimes drop superscripts when the mechanism we are referring to is clear from the context.
+While computation of payments in the VCG mechanism requires knowledge of the vector~$\beta$ of relative values, we will be interested instead in the ability of mechanisms to support an efficient outcome in equilibrium when only an inaccurate estimate~$\alpha\in\rgeqk$ of~$\beta$ is available to the auctioneer.
+To this end we consider parameterized variants of the three mechanisms that have been used and studied most extensively: the \aVCG mechanism, the \aGFP mechanism, and the \aGSP mechanism.
+The three mechanisms all use allocation rule~$g$, and their payment rules $p^V\!\!$, $p^F\!\!$, and $p^S$ respectively charge a bidder its externality, its bid on the position it is assigned, and the next-lower bid on that position.
+Using the convention that $\alpha_{j}=0$ when $j>k$, We will sometimes drop superscripts when the mechanism we are referring to is clear from the context.